edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 - Env Var: edgex_registry=<url> for all services (currently has been removed)

-Add it back and use value as if it was edgex_configuration_provider and enable use of registry with same settings in URL.
+Add it back and use value as if it was EDGEX_CONFIGURATION_PROVIDER and enable use of registry with same settings in URL.
 Default to http as it is in Fuji.

 ## Consequences